ElazarK/content-docs/scripts/Cut.md

-Use this script to cut a string by delimiter and return specific fields.
+Cuts a string by delimiter and returns specific fields.

 Examples:
 =================